 Anyhow I digress.
 Back to this wonderful Praline Cake which is perfect at teatime or really any time.
 As said above I have made it with all sorts of substitutions and it is delicious no matter what, but I do find that when I use buttermilk (not the vinegar+milk version) then that is when I get the best results.
 Also, I don't have the requisite skillet and just use my 9 inch glass bottom springform pan.

-Note June 26th 2017: I have updated this recipe and included a printable recipe.
+Note June 26th 2017: I have updated this recipe and included a printable and a video recipe.
 Also since I never ever used a skillet to bake it the word skillet has been dropped from the title!

 Made it?
 Like it?
 DO rate it below and share your results by tagging me on Instagram @flourandspiceblog